kilocharlie96/kilocharlie96/README.md

 - 👋 Hi, I’m @kilocharlie96
 - 👀 I’m interested in Java, SQL, HTML, CSS
 - 🌱 I’m currently learning Java and SQL on learn2code.sk
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via e-mail: cernak.kiko@gmail.com

 <!---
 kilocharlie96/kilocharlie96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.